StarNamer/dactyl-manuform-all/README.md

 ### Printing
-Pregenerated STL files are available in the [things/](things/) directory.
+Pregenerated STL files are available in the [things/](things/) directory after generation.

 ### Wiring
 Masks for the flexible PCBs I used are available for the [left](resources/pcb-left.svg) and [right](resources/pcb-right.svg) side.